ylaboratory/methylation-classification/README.md

 bash setup.sh
 ```
 ### Installing R packages for preprocessing microarray data from GEO and ENCODE database (and potentially other databases)
-The script build-microarray.R installs all R packages needed for microarray data preprocessing and handles data downloading, processing and outputting given the accession number of datasets.
+The script build-microarray.R installs all R packages needed for microarray data preprocessing and handles data downloading, processing and outputting given the list of accession number of datasets.
+This script is called by build-dataset-microarray.R to run in command line.
+Three input arguments are needed (-i for whether existing datasets are ignored, -d for choosing which database to process data from and -m for the accessionlist/manifest file that contains datasets to be processed).
 Below are the setups needed to run the build-microarray.R script.
 The script also calls downloading, processing and outputting components, which are different scripts and will be explained in the following parts.
 After preprocessing all dataset inputs, the metadata and beta values for each database are integrated and written to a single file.
 Set-up in RStudio container (in shell):
 ```
 $ podman exec -it [container-name or container-id] bash